The Complete Shopify Shipping Profile Audit Checklist

 - Confirm the price is still accurate relative to your current carrier costs.

-- If you use weight-based or price-based conditions on flat rates, verify the thresholds are correct and cover all possible order weights and values.
+- If you use weight-based or price-based conditions on flat rates, verify the thresholds are right and cover all possible order weights and values.

 Carrier-calculated rates:

-- Navigate to each carrier-calculated rate and confirm the carrier app or integration is still active under Settings > Apps.
+- For each carrier-calculated rate, confirm the carrier app or integration is still active under Settings > Apps.
+Shopify’s guide on carrier-calculated shipping covers setup and troubleshooting.

-- Test with a real product in the cart to confirm rates are being returned at checkout.
+- Test with a real product in the cart to confirm rates come back at checkout.

 Free shipping: